mhulse/slinky-cli/README.md

 ## Development notes

+Clone the repository and run `npm link` to create a globally-installed symbolic link to this package.

 For debug purposes, add a `.env` to the root of this project with text `DEBUG=true`.

-More information coming soon.

 ---